afsc-gap-products/gapctd/0_batch_processing.md

 ### 8.1 How to review plots

-The goal of this step is to flag and remove large and sporadic errors.
-Small errors and errors that persist for multiple depth bins should not be removed.
+The goal of this step is to flag large, transient errors.
+Small errors and errors that persist for multiple consecutive depth bins should not be removed.

-Set 1: Pressure versus temperature (left), salinity (center), and density (right) 1.
-Review the right panel for density errors.
-2. Left click on any points in the right panel (density) that should be removed and interpolated.
+Set 1: Pressure versus temperature (left), salinity (center), and density (right)

+1. Review the right panel for density errors.
+2. Left-click on any points in the right panel (density) that should be removed and interpolated.
 Do not select the points if there are errors in salinity that do not produce large errors in density.
 3. Press Esc.
 If any points were selected, conductivity and temperature for the selected pressure bin will be removed and salinity and pressure will be recalculated.
 4. Repeat 1-3 until there are no more errors to remove.

-Set 2: Rate of change in salinity (left) and salinity (right) 1.
-Review the panels for salinity errors.
-2. Left click on any points in the left panel (salinity) that should be removed and interpolated.
+Set 2: Rate of change in salinity (left) and salinity (right)

+1. Review the panels for salinity errors.
+2. Left-click on any points in the left panel (salinity) that should be removed and interpolated.
 3. Press Esc.
 If any points were selected, conductivity and temperature for the selected pressure bin will be removed and salinity and pressure will be recalculated.
 4. Repeat 1-3 until there are no more errors to remove.

 ## 9. Select profiles to include in data product (first round)